4 Flat Fee MLS Companies in North Dakota

 • Legal and marketing risks: Mistakes in pricing, contracts, or disclosures can lead to delays or liability.

-• Time-intensive: Managing the sale, showings, and negotiations requires significant effort.
+• Time-intensive work: Managing the sale, showings, and negotiations requires significant effort.

-• May sell for less: FSBO homes often sell for less than those listed with an experienced agent.
+• Lower sale price: FSBO homes often sell for less than those listed with an experienced agent.

 How do I list my home with a flat fee MLS service?